 Neil Feinberg

-Neil Feinberg, LCSW, is an Attachment Therapist and lecturer who currently is in private practice in Evergreen, Colorado.
-He also works with Attachment Therapist Deborah Hage in a business called Turning Point.
+Neil I. Feinberg, LCSW, is an Attachment Therapist and lecturer who had been in private practice in Evergreen, Colorado.
+He had also worked in conjunction with Attachment Therapist Deborah Hage in a business called Turning Point, and had links to practices in Arizona and Massachusetts.

 In 1993, Feinberg and ACE made a videotape, Attachment and Bonding Therapy, that demonstrates techniques used during the “Two-Week Intensive,” an intervention developed at ACE.
 In this video, a child is subjected to Holding Therapy (and a similar technique called “Emotional Shuttling”), reparenting, psychodrama, and more.
-As late as 2004, Feinberg appeared to show a part of this video during a presentation at an ATTACh conference, where he spoke approvingly of Emotional Shuttling.
+As late as 2004, Feinberg had shown a part of this video during a presentation at an ATTACh conference, when he spoke approvingly of Emotional Shuttling.
+Here is a clip from that training tape:

 Feinberg describes Connell Watkins as his mentor.
 Feinberg worked at ACE while Watkins was clinical director there.
 When Watkins left ACE, she set up her own Attachment Therapy practice — Connell Watkins & Associates — and named Feinberg as one of her associates on her letterhead.
-Watkins also disclosed to patients that she was practicing under his social-work license, though Feinberg has testified that he was unaware of that disclosure when it was made to patients.
-Watkins was sentenced to 16 years in prison for killing 10-year-old Candace Newmaker during a Two-Week Intensive.
-The videotapes, shown at trial, of the Holding Therapy used by Connell Watkins reveal techniques similar to those shown on Feinberg/ACE 1993 videotape.
+Watkins also disclosed to patients that she was practicing under his social-work license, though Feinberg has testified that he was unaware of that disclosure when it was being made to patients.
+Watkins was convicted and sentenced to 16 years in prison for killing 10-year-old Candace Newmaker during in the second week of a Two-Week Intensive.
+Videotapes of that child’s maltreatment, shown at Watkins’s trial, revealed techniques similar to those shown in the Feinberg/ACE 1993 videotape.

-Records indicate that Feinberg’s LCSW license in Colorado has been subjected to discipline four times.
+Official records indicate that Feinberg’s LCSW license in Colorado has been subjected to discipline five times.
 He stipulated to three probations: the first, for one year, ending in 1985, and a second, beginning in 2000.
 He also received a letter of admonition in 1990.
-He is currently on his third probation, for three years, to which he stipulated in 2004.
-The latest action stems from a complaint that alleged Feinberg had used a “licking technique” while he “rested on his elbows atop” an 8-year-old client.
+He was on a third probation, for three years, to which he had stipulated in 2004, when he was charged for a fifth time and the probation was rescinded.
+This disciplinary action stemmed from three complaints, one of which alleged Feinberg had used a “licking technique” while he “rested on his elbows atop” an 8-year-old client.
 The child was at the time “pinned on his back underneath” Feinberg while Feinberg licked the child from neck to forehead.

 In His Own Words